 Zonta Says No to Violence Against Women & Children Rally

 Each year for the past six years, the Zonta Club of Harrisburg-Hershey has held a rally at the State Capitol to recognize the International 16 Days of Activism Against Gender Violence Campaign.
-The “Zonta Says No to Violence Against Women and Children” Rally will be held this year on Tuesday, November 19, 2019 at noon in the State Capitol Main Rotunda.
-Please join us!
+The “Zonta Says No to Violence Against Women and Children” Rally was held this year on Tuesday, November 19, 2019 at noon in the State Capitol Main Rotunda.

 - Zonta International believes no woman should live in fear of violence.

 - Zonta International believes we cannot achieve our mission of gender equality and empowering women without social justice.